chwenjun225/Adapting-LLMs-For-JSON-Extraction-From-Text-Corpora/README.md

 # SynerGPUs - Optimize and combine vram of multiple GPUs

+陳文俊 - National Kaohsiung University of Science and Technology

 This project provides scripts and tools to finetune large language models (LLMs) using multiple GPUs.
 The project leverages techniques such as Fully Sharded Data Parallel (FSDP) and Quantized Low-Rank Adaptation (QLoRA) to efficiently train models on large datasets.

 ## Features